 Sis, boom, blood.
 You’re dead!’

-The Majorettes – aka One by One – is a 1986 (released 1987) American exploitation slasher horror feature film directed by Bill Hinzman (FleshEater), best known for playing the cemetery ghoul in the opening scenes of George A. Romero’s Night of the Living Dead (1968).
+The Majorettes – aka One by One – is a 1986 (released 1987) American slasher horror feature film directed by Bill Hinzman (FleshEater), best known for playing the cemetery ghoul in the opening scenes of George A. Romero’s Night of the Living Dead (1968).

 In a small western Pennsylvania town, a hooded army uniform-clothed maniac is killing the members of a high school cheerleading squad.
 While the local sheriff and a federal officer investigate the murders, a greedy care nurse is plotting to kill her aged female employer and daughter to gain an inheritance.

 Meanwhile, the nurse’s creepy son stumbles upon a clue in the killings.
 The various red herrings include a local biker gang that is suspected in the killings…

 “The film is part standard-issue slasher, another part melodramatic inheritance scheme thriller, and a big fat dollop of Rambo action revenge at the back end … It’s a disorienting but always entertaining ride because– luckily– the film handles each of its unique genres with enough aplomb and no-budget enthusiasm to earn it a pass despite all of its narrative’s logical shortfalls.”
 Nessun Timore

 ” …Hinzman takes Russo’s novel ideas and splatters them all over the screen (don’t edit your own movie, Bill).
 Plot twist after plot twist, mood change into mood change, this movie is a clusterf*ck at times but it’s damned fun throughout.”
 Tavern of Terror